Younes1120/Crowdfunding_ETL/README.md

 # Crowdfunding ETL Project

-A collaborative project to build an ETL pipeline using Python, Pandas, and PostgreSQL for extracting, transforming, and loading crowdfunding data from Excel files into a relational database.
+This project is the result of a collaboration between Zach Aaronson https://github.com/zachaa and Younes Smyej https://github.com/Younes1120 to build an ETL pipeline using Python, Pandas, and PostgreSQL for extracting, transforming, and loading crowdfunding data from Excel files into a relational database.

 ## Background